Beasta2768/Final-Year-Project/Logbook.md

 ### Lecture & Seminar
 - Introduce major sections
 	- brief conclusion at the end
+- dont talk about your own systems structure in the lit review
+	-
 ### Project Development (6-7/10/24)

 ### Advanced web development